Acupuncture in Nepean & Ottawa

 Education

 Registered Acupuncturists (R.Ac and R.TCMP) are skilled healthcare professionals.
 They apply the theories of Traditional Chinese Medicine via Acupuncture and other supportive techniques.
-Traditional Chinese Medicine education is extensive and is typically a Master’s degree level program.
+Traditional Chinese Medicine education is extensive and is typically a Master’s degree-level program.

 Depending on the title, training requirements start at a minimal 3-year program, over 2600 hours of in-class study, and 650 hours of practical clinical training:

-• Registered Acupuncturist (R.Ac) approximately 3-year program
+• Registered Acupuncturist (R.Ac), approximately 3-year program

-• Registered Traditional Chinese Medicine Practitioner (R.TCMP) approximately 4-year program (added intensive herbal medicine component)
+• Registered Traditional Chinese Medicine Practitioner (R.TCMP), approximately 4-year program (added intensive herbal medicine component)

 Cupping